-The 3 most interesting small museums in Paris
+The 3 Most Interesting Small Museums in Paris

-By Mathilde Vuillemenot | Last update on September 13, 2023
+By Mathilde Vuillemenot | Last update on June 30, 2024

 Paris is a treasure trove of museums, with over 150 to explore.
 While the Louvre and Orsay are well-known, there's a wealth of small museums in Paris waiting to be uncovered – and they're not as crowded!
 Dive into my top 3 picks for interesting small museums in Paris that promise a truly special journey.